 Still not enough.
 There needs to be a gap at the rear of the engine bay between the engine and the radiators that isn’t there:

 I sat there for a while just looking at it and then I realized I was about one bulkhead shy of having the space I needed.
 On a Sherman tank, there’s only one bulkhead between the engine bay and the crew compartment, but because I was mating two AM detail sets into one hull, I had two bulkheads.
 Well, okay then…which bulkhead do I get rid of?

 Yeah, well, not so easily done.
 Each bulkhead has detail that I’m going to have to put back if I toss one.
 So there was more sitting there for a while and just looking at it when the other synapse closed.
 If I take half away from each bulkhead, I’ll end up with the thickness of one bulkhead gone, which is what I need.

 And then I was reminded of what I already knew but wasn’t thinking of.
 Resin only looks solid.
 It’s not, very.
 In fact, it’s quite flexible.
 As I was running the engine bulkhead across the file, I realized that the thick sections (which was where I had enough to grip) were being removed faster because the thin sections weren’t being pushed down with the same pressure.

 So there was more sitting there for a while and just looking at it when the other synapse closed that hasn’t operated since Nixon was President (first term).
 What I needed to do was to figure out some way I could support a very irregular surface evenly.
 Well.
-As it turns out, I have enough plastilene to (literally) choke a horse.
+As it turns out, I have enough plastilene to (literally) choke a horse (though why a horse would eat a block of plastilene escapes my understanding).
 I bedded the face of the bulkhead down into the plastilene which in turn supported it evenly…and I filed away half the bulkhead:

 For the forward bulkhead, I didn’t need to file the entire surface, just where the engine bulkhead came in contact: